 The second event, Undergraduate Writing Symposium: Academic Writing Showcase, will feature the exceptional work of first-year authors as well as the research writing of more advanced undergraduate authors.
 This second event will take place Thursday, April 15 from 4:00-7:00 PM.

 WHAT IS THE UNDERGRADUATE WRITING SYMPOSIUM?

-Held each year in late March, the Undergraduate Writing Symposium showcases exemplary writing by Vanderbilt’s undergraduates while honoring their achievements as writers and scholars.
+Held each year in late spring, the Undergraduate Writing Symposium showcases exemplary writing by Vanderbilt’s undergraduates while honoring their achievements as writers and scholars.